docknetwork/dock-substrate/README.md

 ./target/release/dock-testnet --dev --chain remdev
 ```

-TODO: The clear state and key storing should be done (conditional) on the run time arguments.
-The secret phrase should be a runtime arg as well.

 Storage directory for node is
 ```
-/root/.local/share/node-template/chains/remdev
+/root/.local/share/dock-testnet/chains/remdev
 ```

+**TODO**: T
+- The clear state and key storing should be done (conditional) on the run time arguments.
+The secret phrase should be a runtime arg as well.
+- Currently all RPC methods are accessible from anywhere.
+This is not safe.
+Fix it and use advice from [here](https://github.com/paritytech/substrate/wiki/Public-RPC)

 ## Dev tips
 1. For faster builds during testing use flag `SKIP_WASM_BUILD=1`.
 This will not generate WASM but only native code.